 Herman holds a Ph.D. from the University of Leuven in insect physiology.
 He was Researcher, then Business Development Manager and subsequently founding CEO in the plant biotechnology industry.
 He also worked at the EU Council Secretariat (Agriculture) and at the European Commission (DG Research and Development).
 After several years as a consultant and interim Manager in the Life Sciences industry (with assignments in biotechnology, biological control, food ingredients, manufacturing of biomolecules,…) he became Director Business Development and subsequently Director Strategic Alliances at Biobest Group NV since 2013.

 Our Vice-president is Roma Gwynn from BioCHOS.
 BioCHOS was established in 2013, based on research on chitosan at the Norwegian University of Life Sciences.
 BioCHOS has developed a new anti-fungal active substance and works in the field of pest management.
 The chitosan active substance is a defined range of chitosan oligomers with a direct fungicidal activity, but non-toxic to insects, animals, humans and the environment.

 Roma holds an MSc in Technology for Crop Protection and a PhD in Insect Pathology, has worked as an entomologist and nematologist for the UK agriculture advisory service and then as an insect pathologist at a government research institute.
 From there she progressed to working in biocontrol product development and regulation for commercial companies, leading to her current work as a biopesticide specialist.

-Karine, Head of Regulation and Registration at Eléphant Vert, has been very active in IBMA for more than 7 years, taking part in several IBMA working groups at national (France) as well as at global level.
+Karine, EU and France Regulatory Manager within CBC Biogard, has been very active in IBMA for more than 9 years, member of the Executive Board of IBMA France, taking part in several IBMA working groups at national (France) as well as at global level.
 She has a broad background and a strong network in regulation, in particular for biocontrol products in Europe and in Africa.